46elks/elkplotter/server/README.txt

 for release mode (no debug symbols, faster).

+We also need vpype and it's plugin vpype-vectrace available on $PATH.

+    pipx install vpype vpype-vectrace

 The client connects via websocket to /ws.
 When ready to plot, it sends "ready."

 When an SMS has been received, and an svg has been generated, the client will